valkyrieasyraf/Bayshore_6RR/README.md

  - Online Championship Match (OCM)

  ## What are things that is not working
- - Transfer from 5, 5DX, 5DX+ or 6
+ - Transfer from 5, 5DX, 5DX+, 6 and 6R
  - Bingo Reward Claims from Terminal
- - Wangan Koshien Tournament Event
+ - Wangan Koshien Tournament Event (Not implemented yet)
  - Story Mode Saving
- - Registered Region will be shown as server default
+ - Registered Car Region will be shown as server default and not randomised
+ - Terminal Bug for Dress-Up Parts, OCM Ranking List and Accepting Special Item from Transfer

 ## Credits
-This software is part of [Project Asakura](https://github.com/ProjectAsakura)
+This project is part of [Project Asakura](https://github.com/ProjectAsakura)

 It was first started by [Astelle Nightshade](https://github.com/ry00001), but most of the game's features were implemented by [Kitsu](https://github.com/shiroikitsu8).